kietbui/venus_titan_guidance/docs/_static/src/door_lock/item35_kwikset_door_lock_916.rst

 Add Kwikset Smart Lock to PhD's network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 On Zinno App, go to Menu → Devices → Tap "+" button to put PhD to inclusion mode
 	#.
-Press button A once and wait for inclusion completes
+While PhD is in searching mode, bring the lock close, then press button A once and wait for inclusion completes

 	.. image:: ../../images/door_lock/kwikset_smartcode_916_touchscreen_d1.jpg
 	.. :align: left